-Tracking midterm upsell is a powerful feature of Subscription management in ClientSuccess.
+Tracking midterm upsell is a powerful feature of Renewal Management in ClientSuccess.
 Since how upsells are negotiated and sold are often unique to your company's products and processes, it is important to understand how upsell managed and calculated in ClientSuccess, to ensure your metrics are accurate.

 While midterm upsell is expansion of the account, in ClientSuccess, it is literally expansion of the individual subscription.
 This means that midterm upsell is recorded as an addendum to the subscription, opposed to an early renewal or the addition of a second subscription of the same product.